SchynsLab/medusa/docs/getting_started/installation.md

 The next step is to install Medusa.
 Medusa actually offers two version of the package:
 `medusa` and `medusa-gpu`, where the latter can be used instead of the former if you have access to an NVIDIA GPU (and CUDA version 11.6).
-When you're not sure whether you have access to an appropriate GPU, install the regular `medusa` package.
+Actually, `medusa-gpu` can also be installed and used on systems without a GPU, but the installation is noticeably larger (~2GB, instead of 300MB for the CPU version).
+When you're not sure whether you have access to an appropriate GPU, we recommend installing the regular `medusa` package.

+To install Medusa, run one of the commands listed below in your terminal (with the right environment activated):

 `````{tab-set}